linux-integrity/ima-doc/ima-concepts.rst

 1	  Enable signature verification
 2	  Permit modification of EVM-protected meta-data at runtime.

-          Not supported if HMAC verification and creation is enabled.
+          Not allowed if HMAC verification and creation is enabled.
 31	  Disable further runtime modification of EVM state
           (``/sys/kernel/security/integrity/evm/evm``)
 ===	  ================================================================================